 \subsection{Memory Building and Storing}

-To transform the unbounded input stream into manageable memory units, E-mem implements a block-wise handling strategy.
-This approach is designed to preserve the full memory contexts, avoiding the information loss typical of vector compression.
+To transform the unbounded input stream into manageable memory contexts, E-mem implements a block-wise handling strategy.
+This approach is designed to preserve the full episodic contexts, avoiding the information loss typical of preprocessing.

-\textbf{Sliding Window Segmentation with Overlap}.
-Given an unbounded input stream $\mathcal{X} = (x_1, x_2, \dots)$, we employ a sliding window strategy to partition it directly into a sequence of discrete Episodic Contexts $\mathbf{E} = \{\mathcal{E}_1, \mathcal{E}_2, \dots, \mathcal{E}_N\}$.
+\textbf{Sliding Window Segmentation with Overlap.} Given an unbounded input stream $\mathcal{X} = (x_1, x_2, \dots)$, we employ a sliding window strategy to partition it directly into a sequence of discrete episodic contexts $\mathbf{E} = \{\mathcal{E}_1, \mathcal{E}_2, \dots, \mathcal{E}_N\}$.
 With a window length $L$ and stride $S < L$, we introduce an overlap $\delta = L - S$ to preserve local sequential dependencies across boundaries.
 The $i$-th context is formally defined as:

 This overlap buffer ensures that tokens at the segment edges retain their immediate predecessor context, thereby maintaining semantic coherence during the routing and reconstruction phases.